datahub-project/datahub/docs/how/updating-datahub.md

 - #11313 - `datahub get` will no longer return a key aspect for entities that don't exist.
 - #11369 - The default datahub-rest sink mode has been changed to `ASYNC_BATCH`.
 This requires a server with version 0.14.0+.
+- #11214 Container properties aspect will produce an additional field that will require a corresponding upgrade of server.
+Otherwise server can reject the aspects.

 ### Potential Downtime